OriginalAlien/CourseHero-Tool/README.md

 Update: Uses Chrome Driver Now Instead Of Requests Since Requests Isn't Good With It.
 __________________________

-For the course hero preview finder, make sure you use a VPN, update proxies (HTTP Proxies) frequently, update user agents frequently in the txt files.\
+For the course hero preview finder, make sure you have chrome driver version installed as your current chrome version and set the file path in python code.

 Preview:
 ![image](https://user-images.githubusercontent.com/80835991/154783467-f3e2fede-cf59-415f-b2d8-ea64426f7be3.png)